Amazeryogo/surf-exel/README.md

 3) write `sh run.sh` or
 If it does not work, write `sudo sh run.sh` (it will ask you for your password .
 4) It should compile it for you.
-### If you have compiled it previously , just go to the dist folder and double click main  or if your pwd in your terminal is in surf-exel write -  `cd dist` then write `./main`
+### If you have compiled it previously , just go to the dist folder and double click main  or if your pwd in your terminal is in surf-exel, write -  `cd dist` then write `./main`

 ## Windows
 please see the NOTE above (sorry for the trouble).